-The couple discuss the ownership and management structure, allocation and distribution of profits, taxing and voting structure, how they will handle transfer of ownership interest, and several other smaller details.
+The couple discusses the ownership and management structure, allocation and distribution of profits, taxing and voting structure, how they will handle transfer of ownership interest, and several other smaller details.
 The LLC ownership structure is divided among members who own membership interests.
 Kathy and Will each own 50 percent.
 The company also has managers who act as a board of directors.
 Kathy and Will decide to be the LLC's sole managers, giving them control over decision-making and the hiring of officers who manage the entity's daily operations.
 They will also hold officer positions but decide to appoint their children to some officer roles.

 LLCs can allocate profits in any manner they wish, not necessarily according to ownership interests.
 The couple chooses to allocate their profits in proportion to their ownership interest.
 Determining the allocation structure is important for determining how taxes are paid.
 Unless the couple elects to be taxed like a corporation (often done when the majority of profits are retained by the company), the LLC is a pass-through entity.
 A pass-through entity means the owners are responsible for paying the taxes on the income made by the entity.
 The couple decides to distribute enough profits annually to cover income taxes as well as a small amount to cover a portion of their living expenses.
 If they require additional income from the LLC, they will take at-will draws.